 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential duties and responsibilities.

+While performing the duties of this job, the employee is regularly required to sit; use hands to finger, handle, or feel; reach with hands and arms; and talk or hear.
+The employee frequently will stand; walk; and lift and/or move up to 25 pounds.
+The employee occasionally will climb or balance; stoop, kneel, crouch or crawl; and taste or smell.
 Specific vision abilities required by this job include close vision (clear vision at 20 inches or less), distance vision (clear vision at 20 feet or more), color vision (ability to identify and distinguish colors), peripheral vision (ability to observe an area that can be seen up and down or to the left and right while eyes are fixed on a given point), depth perception (three-dimensional vision, ability to judge distances and spatial relationships), and the ability to adjust focus (ability to adjust the eye to bring an object into sharp focus).

 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential duties and responsibilities.